Hereloss/CV/README.md

 #### What did I learn at University / College (between 09/2015 to 07/2020)?

-- Mathematics (With a Year Abroad), King's College London (Year abroad in UCSB)
+##### Mathematics (With a Year Abroad), King's College London (Year abroad in UCSB) - 2:1
-- 2:1
-- During this time, I did a project on Chaos Theory, studied in California for a year and also helped run a number of societies, including Ice Skating (Social Secretary) and the Rock and Metal Society (Treasurer)
+- During this time, I also did a project on Chaos Theory, studied in California for a year and also helped run a number of societies, including Ice Skating (Social Secretary) and the Rock and Metal Society (Treasurer).
+I was also a member of multiple other socities during this time, including the Swimming Team and the Cocktail society.

 #### What else can I do?